 Take 1/4 c. of the cocoa and 1/2 c. of the sugar, mix them together with a fork in a small bowl, and set aside.
 In a large bowl, mix the remaining cocoa and sugar with the flour, baking powder, and salt.
 Next, whisk together the egg yolk, milk, vanilla, and butter and then stir it into the dry ingredients.
 Lastly, mix in the chocolate chips and combine.
 The batter will be like a thick brownie batter.

 Use a rubber spatula to pour the batter into your pan and spread it into the corners.
 Sprinkle the reserved cocoa and sugar evenly over the top and then carefully pour the boiling water over the top.

-It’s best to let it cool for at least 10 minutes before serving.
-Top with vanilla ice cream or a dollop whipped cream or crème fraîche and enjoy!
+It’s best to let the hot fudge pudding cake cool for at least 10 minutes before serving.
+Top with vanilla ice cream or a dollop of whipped cream or crème fraîche and enjoy!